5 Fundamental Questions To Test Whether Agile is Feasible For You (Part 2)

 So, you need to be certain about all the risks and their mitigation.
 You also need to be specific about the Agile practices that suit you and to what extent you should adopt each of them.

-There’s an ongoing list of issues we have faced that I can communicate to you.
-But rather than making it my personal or organizational biography, I have tried to focus on what is valuable to you as a potential Scrum master.
+Although we are facing issues regularly, here I have tried to focus on what is valuable to you as a potential Scrum master.

-These are the must-to-answer questions before you jump into the deep sea of Agile and then there’s no looking back from there.
+These are the must-answer questions before you jump into the deep sea of Agile and then there’s no looking back from there.

-Here’s a brief checklist you can make to ensure the feasibility of Agile in your project:
+Here’s a brief checklist you can use to ensure the feasibility of Agile in your project:

-• Is your top management excited and committed to working Agile way?
+• Are your top managers excited and committed to working in an Agile way?

 • Are your top managers flexible enough to be compatible with the Agile approach?

-• Do your customers like to develop the software collaboratively with evolution?
+• Do your customers like to develop software collaboratively with evolution?

 • Does your organization have sufficient infrastructure and communication channels to ensure maximum collaboration within the team and with customers?